AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 ```

-but this record update is rejected by the typechecker, even though it is perfectly sensible.
-The alternative is for me to generate the explicit update
+but this record update is rejected by the typechecker, even though it is perfectly sensible, because of [\#2595](https://gitlab.haskell.org//ghc/ghc/issues/2595).
+The currently implemented workaround is instead to generate the explicit update

 ```wiki
 setField _ (MkW _ y) x = MkW x y
 ```

 which is fine, but rather long-winded if there are many constructors or fields.
 Essentially this is doing the job of the desugarer for record updates.
-I wonder if it would be easier to fix [\#2595](https://gitlab.haskell.org//ghc/ghc/issues/2595).
-Perhaps not; the general case makes my brain hurt.
-I only need a rather special case: updating one field, where either the type does not change, or none of the local constraints mention changing type variables.

 Note that `W` does not admit type-changing single update for either field, because of the `a ~ b` constraint.
 Without it, though, type-changing update should be allowed.